DimOriCoding/Big-Data-Analytics/README.md

  3)The final task of this project is about Dynamic Time Warping (DTW), which is an algorithm used to compare two time-based datasets (like two sequences of numbers) to find similarities.
 It does this by adjusting the timings of the data points to minimize the difference between the two datasets.
 For a dataset including  two time series (**https://github.com/DimOriCoding/Big-Data-Analytics/blob/main/DTW.distances.csv**)The  DTW is used with euclidean distance to calculate the distance between them.

-The above project is implemented in collaboration with Sofia Kalogiannidi which is a postgraduate student of the graduate (MSc) program  of the department of Informatics and Telecommunications of UoA named "Computer Science".
+The above project is implemented in collaboration with Sofia Kalogiannidi which is a former postgraduate student of the graduate (MSc) program  of the department of Informatics and Telecommunications of UoA named "Computer Science".